Daksh-Shami/Quantum-Forge/CONTRIBUTING.md

     ```bash
     git fetch upstream
     git rebase upstream/dev
-    # Or use 'git merge upstream/dev' if you prefer, then resolve conflicts if any
+    # Or use `git merge upstream/dev` if you prefer, then resolve conflicts if any
     ```

 8.  **Push Changes**: Push your branch to your fork.